- Set up an appointment with your ETS high school counselor to:

 - Apply for scholarships.
 Register for free online scholarship search engines such as www.fastweb.com.

 - Apply for a PIN at www.pin.ed.gov so that you can complete your FAFSA application (between January 1st and March 1st of your senior year) and access your information online.
 One of your parents/guardians must also sign up to get a pin.

 - Bookmark the Educational Talent Search home page to your internet favorites and create a shortcut on your desktop.
 Visit this page often to find out about latest goings-ons, activities, and events.

 - Make sure you have an active email account and on file in the ETS office.
 Visit yahoo, google mail, or hotmail to set up an account.

 - Become an ETS facebook fan and follow us via Twitter

 - Contact ETS for help in submitting the Free Application for Federal Student Aid (FAFSA).
 Completion deadline is March 10th!

 - Enjoy your last semester of high school but stay on track with homework and grades.

 - Finish 21st Century Scholars paperwork, if applicable.
-Complete the affirmation form by March 10.
+Complete the mandatory affirmation form by March 10.

 - Read any regular mail or e-mail messages concerning your FAFSA.
 You may be asked to make a correction to your FAFSA or to submit additional information.